Demographics & Population Estimates: Why Does it Matter?

 The census determines how revenues are shared among governments, how businesses make decisions about where to locate, and impacts in countless other ways.
-The 2010 census was published at the beginning of 2010.
 All of Onslow County is considered the Jacksonville Metropolitan Statistical Area or MSA.
 You may see this referred to in national reviews of publications.
 The Jacksonville MSA population is the same as the county.

 You Count Here: Ensuring An Accurate Count 2020

 In mid-March, Jacksonville residents will be asked to fill out their Census.
 In 2010 more than 30-thousand persons were not counted in Onslow County for various reasons.
 One reason, was that they did not fill out their forms.